rapid7/nexpose-client-python/README.md

 nexpose-client-python uses [Semantic Versioning](http://semver.org/).
 This allows for confident use of [version pinning](https://www.python.org/dev/peps/pep-0440/#version-specifiers) in your requirements file.

+Install the library using pip: `pip install nexpose`

 ## Release Notes

 Release notes are available on the [Releases](https://github.com/rapid7/nexpose-client-python/releases) page.